 What is the AMITA Health perspective?

-- Changes to nurse staffing ratios would have a direct impact on how AMITA Health operates.
+- Changes to nurse staffing ratios have a direct impact on how AMITA Health operates.

-- AMITA Health has a process in place that includes our direct care nurses, to ensure that each clinical unit is appropriately staffed based on the individual patient needs and the skills, training and capabilities of the entire clinical care team under the state’s Nurse Staffing by Patient Acuity requirements.
+- AMITA Health has a process in place that includes our direct care nurses and SB 2153 mandates additional inclusion and input, to ensure each clinical unit is appropriately staffed based on individual patient needs and the skills, training and capabilities of the entire clinical care team under the state’s Nurse Staffing by Patient Acuity requirements.

 - We are committed to flexible and collaborative staffing model.
 The input of practicing professional nurses with flexible and collaborative model is key to ensuring high quality patient care.
 Hospitals need to establish their own unique models that meet their patients’ needs while effectively leveraging their strengths and resources.

 - We respect our associates.
 Mandating nurse staffing ratios would impact our ability to have our nurses practicing at the top of their license rather than expanding their responsibilities to include lower level, critical care work currently provided by patient care technicians, transport and lab technicians.
 AMITA Health recognizes that nurses at times face workflow issues and we strive to be partners to find solutions when that occurs.

 - AMITA Health innovates to support our associates.
 AMITA Health works with our nursing staff to identify opportunities to deploy technology and other services such as telehealth to increase quality and safety, at our own cost.
 These programs are additive to existing nursing staff and do not replace bedside care.
 For example, AMITA Health’s tele-ICU program decreased ICU rate of mortality from severe sepsis by 38% in 2017.